ansys/pymapdl/doc/source/getting_started/wsl.rst

 As mentioned in `Open ports for license server communication`_, the Windows host OS and WSL are connected with a virtual network where they both have different IP addresses.
-PyMAPDL does its best to detect the IP adress of the Windows host OS.
+PyMAPDL does its best to detect the IP address of the Windows host OS.
 For that, it parses the output given by the command ``ip route`` in WSL.
 However, if you find that this IP address is not correct, you can specify the IP address to connect to like this: